microsoft/FluidFramework/packages/framework/react/README.md

 The `SyncedDataObject` essentially acts as the data store for the React app that is rendered within it.
 It provides a configuration where we can set up the schema for our data store, and also guarantees that all the values defined in the configuration will be automatically initialized prior to the view rendering.
 It also ensures that all updates that were made in the data store for that session will be automatically restored when the app is loaded fresh again by another client for that session.
 Finally, and most importantly, it guarantees that all updates that are made in the data store are synced live with all other clients that are currently viewing this React app in the current session, without requiring event listeners or component lifecycle methods.

-It uses the same factory as `DataObject`.
+`SyncedDataObject` uses the same factory as `DataObject`.
 However, in addition, it also provides the following functionality:

 - A `syncedStateConfig` where users can define the different types of values that they would like to see prepared for their view to consume.
 Values defined here are guaranteed to be initialized and available prior to `render` being called.
-Here, users can assign the DDS' that their React views will need by using the pre-built helper functions available to them from the `syncedObjects` folder, i.e. `setSyncedStringConfig`, `setSyncedArrayConfig`, etc. or they can manually define their own unique configuration with `this.setConfig`.
+Here, users can assign the DDSes that their React views will need by using the pre-built helper functions available to them from the `syncedObjects` folder, i.e. `setSyncedStringConfig`, `setSyncedArrayConfig`, etc. or they can manually define their own unique configuration with `this.setConfig`.
 Each value set on the config will have its own `syncedStateId` which we will use to refer to the prepared value from the view.

-- An implementation of `IFluidHTMLView` where users just need to fill in the `render` function and the `IFluidHTMLView` interface is already fulfilled without any further code.
+- An implementation of `IFluidHTMLView` where users fill in the `render` function and the `IFluidHTMLView` interface is already fulfilled without any further code.
 The React view used in the `render` function should pass in the synced data object for the view to use.

-- A `fluidObjectMap` that guarantees that all Fluid DDS'/objects used by this `SyncedDataObject` will be automatically created and loaded without the need for component lifecycle methods such as `initializeStateFirstTime` and `initializeStateFromExisting`
+- A `fluidObjectMap` that guarantees that all Fluid DDSes/objects used by this `SyncedDataObject` will be automatically created and loaded without the need for component lifecycle methods such as `initializeStateFirstTime` and `initializeStateFromExisting`

 #### SyncedDataObject Example